qrzn23/min/wip/confessions/content.md

 Armed with this satisfactory information, I returned to the hotel and had a short conference with my betrothed.
 We were to get up in time to catch the first train to Dingwall, call on the sheriff and get it over before breakfast.
 We carried out this design.
 We had to go quietly for fear of awakening Gerald.
 The idea was that he might interfere, though I had no reason for supposing that he would do so.
 But apparently she had.

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 46.
+### Chapter 46.

 So we stole out in the dim grey of the morning.
 I remember her furtive passage under his window, and how I murmured

-Wake Duncan with thy knocking?
+> Wake Duncan with thy knocking?
+>
-I would thou could'st
+> I would thou could'st

 recalling — too late! — the theatrical superstition that it is very unlucky to quote Macbeth at the beginning of an enterprise.

 We jogged along in the little train in a state of curious constraint.
 Of course our relations “were” rather peculiar, when all was said and done.
 Anyhow, there was nothing to say.
 Rose was a charming woman, but far from an intellectual companion.
 Her brother's friends being for the most part addicted to art or literature, it was her custom to carry a volume of Browning in her dressing-case, and she would ask people to fetch it for her, which impressed them.
 She didn't have to read it.
 Again, whenever a conversation flagged, she would remark thoughtfully:

-Bright star, would I were steadfast as thou art!
+> Bright star, would I were steadfast as thou art!

 “Twas all she knew.
 However, I wasn't going to have to live with her.
 All I had to do was to emancipate her.
 So there was no reason for trying to talk to her.